l-huisman/encounter-simulator-5e/README.md

 # encounter-simulator-5e

-A simple encounter simulator for D&D 5e, where a set party of characters fights a set group of goblins.
+A simple encounter simulator for D&D 5e, where a set group of monsters fight another set group of monsters.

 ## Usage